Puistokatu 4's researcher members

 Sarah Kilpeläinen

-Sarah Kilpeläinen, Doctoral researcher in international relations, University of Tampere
+Sarah Kilpeläinen, Postdoctoral researcher in international relations, University of Tampere

 “In my work I focus on the political and societal consequences of the transition to a carbon-neutral energy system based on renewable energy sources.
 The IPCC reports have repeatedly underscored that fossil-based energy systems are responsible for climate change, environmental degradation as well as associated societal consequences affecting vulnerable communities disproportinately.
 The energy transition is not only a switch of technologies, but instead is also a politically contested process that brings with it deep societal changes that carry with them questions of power and justice.